Explainer: What's at stake in Turkey's upcoming elections?

 They have pledged to restore independence to the central bank and reverse Erdogan's unorthodox economic policies.
 They would also dismantle his executive presidency in favour of the previous parliamentary system, and send back Syrian refugees.

 Erdogan supported failed efforts to topple Syrian President Bashar al-Assad, while hosting at least 3.6 million Syrian refugees who have become increasingly unwelcome amid economic hardship in Turkey.

 The opposition has echoed Erdogan's plans to return some refugees to Syria, but neither has set out how that could safely take place.

 WHAT IS NEXT?

-Erdogan is set to formally announce the election decision on March 10 that will kick off campaigning for what polls suggest will be a tight race.
+Erdogan formally announced the election decision on March 10, kicking off campaigning for what polls suggest will be a tight race.